AlecWallace/CS179J_CNC_XY_Axis/README.md

 # CS179J_CNC_XY_Axis
-Code for my senior design project at UCR.
-CS179J
+Code for my senior design project at UCR CS179J.
 All code was made specifically for CS179J.